Royal Commission of Inquiry into COVID-19 Lessons Learned

 The Royal Commission of Inquiry into COVID-19 Lessons Learned (Te Tira Ārai Urutā) is a Royal Commission of Inquiry appointed by the New Zealand Government to look at its official response to the COVID-19 pandemic in New Zealand.
 Its focus is to look at lessons learned from the Government response to prepare for future pandemics.
 The inquiry examines the overall pandemic response with the exception of decisions made by the Reserve Bank of New Zealand's Monetary Policy Committee.
 The first phase report was released in late November 2024.
+The second phase report was released on 10 March 2026.
+In late July 2026, the New Zealand Government agreed to accept "in some form" all 63 recommendations of the two inquiries of the COVID-19 Inquiry.

 Background

 On 5 December 2022, Prime Minister Jacinda Ardern and Minister of Health Ayesha Verrall formally announced that the Labour Government would be holding a Royal Commission of Inquiry into its COVID-19 pandemic response.
 The inquiry was chaired by Australian-based epidemiologist Tony Blakely, former National Party cabinet minister Hekia Parata, and former New Zealand Treasury secretary John Whitehead.
 The inquiry was launched on 1 February 2023 and expected to finish in mid-2024.
 Ardern estimated that the royal commission would cost about NZ$15 million.

 The inquiry examined the overall pandemic response including the health response, border management, community care, isolation, quarantine, and the economic response including monetary policy.
 The inquiry also covered the impact of the pandemic on Māori interests within the framework of the Treaty of Waitangi relationship, its impact on essential workers and vulnerable populations and communities, and the legislative, regulatory and operational settings required to support New Zealand's immediate economic response to a future pandemic.

 The inquiry also did not look at the Government's "individual decisions," the application of policies to individual cases or circumstances, judgements and decisions made by courts, tribunals and other agencies on COVID-19-related matters, private sector operations, and certain decisions made by the Reserve Bank's independent monetary policy committee.
 In addition the inquiry did not look at changes to court and parliamentary proceedings, and the conduct of the 2020 New Zealand general election.